swilliams11/microgateway-plugins/oauth/README.md

 ```

 ## API Key Validation
-The Microgateway exchanges the API Key for a JWT when it submits the API key to Apigee Edge to be validated.
+The Microgateway exchanges the API Key for a JWT when it validates the API key with Apigee Edge.

 ## Caching
 ### API Keys
 If you set `cacheKey` to `true`, then the Microgateway will cache the JWT token that it receives in exchange for the API Key.
-This prevents the Microgateway from sending a request to Apigee Edge to validate an access token on every request.
+This prevents the Microgateway from sending a request to Apigee Edge to validate the API Key on every request.

 ### Cache Headers
-The Microgateway observes the [`cache-control`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) header, but only if you set it as `cache-control: no-cache`.
-If you send this header in the request, then the JWTs that are received when you validate an API key will **not** be cached in the Microgateway provided that the `cacheKey` property is set to `false` in the Microgateway configuration file.
-This plugin does not allow you to set the cache expiry time in the `cache-control` header.
+The Microgateway observes the [`cache-control`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) header, but in a limited fashion.
+If a client application wants to cache the JWT that is received after the API Key is validated, then it should set the `cache-control` header to any value except `no-cache`.
+If you send this header in the request (`cache-control: max-age=120`), then the JWTs will be cached in the Microgateway even if the `cacheKey` is set to `false`.
+If you set `cacheKey` to `true` and you send a request to the Microgateway with `cache-control: no-cache`, the JWT **will** be cached anyway.
+Client applications are not allowed to override the `cacheKey` setting with the `cache-control` header.
+This plugin does not allow you to set the cache expiry time in the `cache-control` header; it uses the expiry time in the JWT to determine the TTL of the cache.

 ### Access Tokens
 Access tokens (JWTs) can also be cached in the Microgateway to avoid validating the JWT on every request.
 Access tokens are only cached if you set `tokenCache` to `true` and the JWT is valid.